 Starting a business is hard.
 Customers don’t simply fall in your lap.
 They used to call it “beating the bushes” to find new clients.
 It was perceived to be difficult to get new customers, because, the truth is, it is hard.
 A new business struggles to get clients and then must work even harder to keep them.
 You can’t be as good as your competition, because they’ve already got the clients.
 And those clients are lazy too.
 Those clients would rather stick with their current service provider, because it’s easier than switching.

-You’ve got to give them a reason to switch.
+If you give them a good-enough reason to switch, they will.

 That’s got to count for something, doesn’t it?